Hong Kong tribunal fines HSBC private bank $51 million for Lehman-linked products

-HONG KONG (Reuters) - A Hong Kong tribunal on Tuesday imposed a fine of HK$400 million ($51 million) on the private banking unit of HSBC (HSBA.L) in a case related to the sale of Lehman Brothers-linked structured financial products between 2003 and 2008.
+HONG KONG (Reuters) - A Hong Kong tribunal on Tuesday imposed a record fine of HK$400 million ($51 million) on the private banking unit of HSBC (HSBA.L) in a case related to the sale of Lehman Brothers-linked structured financial products between 2003 and 2008.

 The Securities and Futures Commission (SFC) had originally imposed a penalty of HK$605 million in 2015 on the bank for its failure to meet “principles-based regulatory standards” at that time, which was later appealed by HSBC.